L3V 6K7 Canada

 Development Coordinator – Tanya Clark

-Contact me about: exploring your donation options such as Membership, Monthly Giving, Stock Donations, Heartwood Fund, Corporate Partnerships, fundraising for nature and more.
-I also help coordinate the Passport to Nature program and Carden Challenge.
-You can also talk to me about our Website, Communications and more.
+Contact me about: donation options such as Membership, Monthly Giving, Stock Donations, Heartwood Fund, Corporate Partnerships, fundraising for nature and more.
+I also coordinate the Carden Challenge.
 If you haven't received your charitable receipt for your donation, I can help with that too.

 Conserved Lands Manager – Dorthea Hangaard